 b) Transition from short sequences to channel estimation sequences shall be detected, and fine timing (with one sample resolution) shall be established.

-c) Coarse and fine frequency offsets shall be estimated.
+c) Coarse and fine carrier frequency offsets shall be estimated.

-d) The PPDU shall be derotated according to estimated frequency offset.
+d) The PPDU shall be derotated according to estimated carrier frequency offset.
+Sampling offset drift of the PPDU shall be also compensated according to a single parameter estimated during the preamble of the PPDU (i.e., fields before the DATA field).

 e) The complex channel response coefficients shall be estimated for each of the subcarriers.

-f) For each of the data OFDM symbols: transform the symbol into subcarrier received values, estimate the phase from the pilot subcarriers, derotate the subcarrier values according to estimated phase, and divide each subcarrier value with a complex estimated channel response coefficient.
+f) For each of the data OFDM symbols: transform the symbol into subcarrier received values, estimate the phase (see NOTE) from the pilot subcarriers, derotate the subcarrier values to compensate the estimated phase, and divide each subcarrier value with a complex estimated channel response coefficient.

 g) For each data-carrying subcarrier, find the closest constellation point and compute the Euclidean distance from it.

 h) Compute the RMS average of all errors in a PPDU.
 It is given by

+NOTE - This phase is commonly called the Common Phase Error (CPE).

 19.3.18.7.4 Transmitter modulation accuracy (EVM) test

 The transmit modulation accuracy test shall be performed by instrumentation capable of converting the transmitted signals into a streams of complex samples at 40 Msample/s or more, with sufficient accuracy in terms of I/Q arm amplitude and phase balance, dc offsets, phase noise, and analog-to-digital quantization noise.
 Each transmit chain is connected directly through a cable to the setup input port.
 A possible embodiment of such a setup is converting the signals to a low intermediate frequency with a microwave synthesizer, sampling the signal with a digital oscilloscope, and decomposing it digitally into quadrature components.
-The sampled signal shall be processed in a manner similar to an actual receiver, according to the following steps, or an equivalent procedure:
+The sampled signal shall be processed in a manner similar to an actual receiver using the following steps or equivalent procedure:

 a) Detect the start of frame.